eitancohen77/Figma-HTML-CSS-converter/README.md

 `localhost:3000/input` prompts the user for the figma design id.
 This is then sent to the server where it orchestrates a figma api call.

-`localhost:3000` is where you can find the figma design as is.

 ### Server